chocolatey/choco-wiki/ChocolateyFAQs.md

 * Development Packages - Packages that have the suffix **.dev**.
 For instance [dropkick.dev](http://nuget.org/list/packages/dropkick.dev).
 * Coming soon - Virtual Packages - Packages that are like a category, and you just want one package from that category.
 [Read more ...](https://github.com/ferventcoder/nugetpackages/issues/30)

+###How is/will chocolatey be different than APT?

+ * Chocolatey does not support the idea of source packages, which are packages that must be built to be used.
+For someone interested in that, check out https://github.com/coapp.
+ * Library packages are not completely off the plate, but mostly.
+How would you link the library up to the application/tool?

 ###What distinction does chocolatey make between an application and a tool?
 #### App/Application
 An application is something that comes with a native installer and ends up in the add/remove programs (in control panel of the system).